-SUMMARY, CONCLUSIONS, AND RECOMMENDATIONS
+8. SUMMARY, CONCLUSIONS, AND RECOMMENDATIONS

-Summary Of Findings
+8.1 Summary of Findings

 The major findings of the study were as follows:

 1. The level of social skills was quantitatively described as “high” with an overall mean of 3.86 with a standard deviation of .60.
 The highest indicator is cooperation with the mean of 4.02 which is described as high and the lowest indicator is assertion with a mean of 3.77 and the descriptive level is high.